Diversity AND INCLUSION

 In addition to raising awareness of financial planning careers among underrepresented populations, the Center seeks to effect systemic change across recruiting, training and retention practices to foster a more diverse workforce that reflects the changing demographics of wealth in the United States.

-Center’s programming to advance Diversity includes:
+Center’s programming to advance Diversity and Inclusion includes:

 - Publishing Racial Diversity in Financial Planning: Where We are and Where We Must Go, a thought leadership paper that outlines research-based, actionable solutions for key stakeholders to create a more diverse and inclusive profession.

 - Hosting Diversity Summits to engage and hold stakeholders accountable for advancing diversity and inclusion by showcasing case studies and best practices for hiring, developing and retaining diverse CFP® professionals.

 - Launching the “I am a CFP® Pro” campaign to attract young, diverse talent into the profession by highlighting the many benefits of a career in financial planning and dispelling common misperceptions through “day-in-the-life” videos and stories shared on social media.